ilmax/site/content/posts/github-actions-azure-vnet-integration/index.md

 ### VNET Peering

-If you need to connect to PaaS services for which the Private Endpoint NICs are assigned to a different VNET subnet, you can take advantage of network peering and you should be able to communicate without any problems.
-VNET Peering can peer networks that are in the same and different regions as well.
+If you need to connect to PaaS services via Private Endpoint from a different VNET than the one whenre the Private Endpoint NICs lives, you can take advantage of network peering and you should be able to communicate without any problems.
+VNET Peering is very flexible and can peer networks that are in the same regions as well as different region, subscription or even tenant.

 To be able to resolve the hostname to the private IP of the NIC created by the Private Endpoints, we need to make sure that the private DNS Zone is linked to all the VNETs that have to connect to the PaaS service.